HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 [TODO Add Graphic for Desktop/Mobile track percentages]

-## Supporting Assistive Technology with ARIA
+## Supporting assistive technology with ARIA

+{# TODO Can we add some intro text here?
+We don't liked so-called "stacked headings" where we have two headings in a row #}

 ### What is ARIA?